Fifty years on, why doesn’t Turin reminisce about its starring role in

 Celebrating the 50th Anniversary of The Italian Job

-In fact my latest visit to Turin was back in April of this year, but it wasn’t just a flying visit.
-I was there on a mission.
-Next year (2019) is the fiftieth anniversary of the first release of The Italian Job, and to celebrate this – as well as an excuse to visit Turin again – I decided to make my own film about it.
+In fact my latest visit to Turin was in April 2018, but it wasn’t just a flying visit.
+I was there on a mission…2019 marks the fiftieth anniversary of the first release of The Italian Job and to celebrate this (as well as an excuse to visit Turin again) I decided to make my own film about it.
 My intention was for it to be an amateur remake using a remote control Mini Cooper toy car and a handful of Matchbox models to recreate some of the key car chase scenes in the very Torinese locations they were originally filmed in.

 The locals were very accommodating, allowing me to get on with the task at hand, never interfering and never officious.
 Out of curiosity, some politely enquired what I was up to, although most looked blankly back at me when I mentioned The Italian Job (this general response however, may well have been a lot to do with my dreadful grasp of Italian).
 Some seemed bemused by a toy car whizzing past them in the porticoes and gallerie, but most were unfazed and even gracious when I accidentally drove the car into the odd passing ankle.
 One older gentleman evidently did realise what I was up to as he serenaded me with a la-la version of the movie’s opening theme tune ‘On Days Like These’.
 That touching gesture made my day.